Introduction to Data Logging Devices

 shorter the battery life.
 Many OMEGA data loggers feature a battery life as long as ten years.

-Will the Data Logger Loose its Data if the Power or Battery Fails ?
+Will the Data Logger Lose its Data if the Power or Battery Fails?

 Most OMEGA data loggers use non-volatile memory for data storage.
 This means that the data will not be lost if the power fails.